fravelhm/c9victor.github.io/README.md

 * S: start position.
 * @: user's current position.
 * G: end goal.
 * .: shows the user where they have traveled.
+User enters "up", "down", "left", or "right" to navigate the maze.
 Navigate to G to win the game.

 ### Troubleshooting